girlscript/winter-of-contributing/Android_Development/Flutter/Introduction_To_Dart/exercises.md

 ## 2. Lists

-### statement :- Create a list and access their all values and add one extra value and print all again.
+- Create a list and access their all values and add one extra value and print all again.

 ```dart
 // List is simply an ordered group of objects.